iAziz786/iAziz786.com/README.md

 # Mohammad Aziz

-This is my personal blog running with [Gatsby](https://www.gatsbyjs.org/)
+This is my personal website running with [Gatsby](https://www.gatsbyjs.org/)